-SOAR will have two scholarship cycles (Winter/Spring) to allocate funding to students in need.
-Students may apply for a maximum of $1,000 per scholarship application/per quarter.
-Students can apply for this scholarship multiple times during the academic year.
+SOAR will have two scholarship cycles (Winter/Spring) to allocate funding to undergraduate students in need.
+Students may apply for a maximum of $500 per scholarship application/per quarter.
 Funds will be allocated on a case-by-case basis with review by the SOAR scholarship funding committee.

 Preference for covering housing application fees, book and technology fees, and any other educational costs will be given higher priority.
 Undergraduate students from all majors are encouraged to apply.
 Students must thoroughly complete the application for consideration.

-Applications for Winter 2024 are due on January 10th, 2024 by 11:59 pm.
+Applications for Spring 2024 are due on Friday, March 1 by 11:59 pm.
 Please thoroughly read the eligibility requirements.